hotosm/fmtm/docs/about/faq.md

 ### How can I work with an offline basemap?

-- Download MBTiles from FMTM.
+- Download MBTiles from FieldTM.
 - Load MBTiles into ODK Collect via
   [this guide](https://docs.getodk.org/collect-offline-maps)